zeropaper/x-neutrino-basic/README.md

   ```
 - In your `src/index.js`
   change `import 'styles.css';` to `import 'styles.scss';` and rename your style file accordingly
-- **If compilation is not working:** you might need to install sass-loader and node-sass: `npm i -D sass-loader node-sass`

 ## Loading HTML templates